What makes a man a man? What does it mean to be a “real man”? What is a man (beyond the purely biological) in the first place?

 The definition of a real man and masculinity is elusive.
 Traditional masculine virtues–strength, honor, temperance, power, influence, etc–are under attack from PC culture.
 In one breath, men are told to express their feelings, to be in touch with their emotions, and to be vulnerable.
 In the next, we are told that such displays of emotion are weak or–as is the case with “negative” emotions like desire, anger, and ambition–dangerous.

 We no longer understand what makes a man.
+We have no idea how to be a man.
 We have no clear directions.
 No mentors to whom we can turn.

 And the results have been catastrophic.
 Men, today more than ever before, are lost, hopeless, and angry.
 Depression, anxiety, suicide, and senseless violent proliferate our society.
 And all the while, our society cries out, “Where have all the real men gone?”